matty33/ETHDENVER2022/README.md

 <br>
 <br>
 <br>
-<b>THE FIRST ARENA IN ARENAVERSE:</b>
+<b>WHERE WILL WE GO FROM HERE?</b>
 <br>
-We build a Kabaddi Field and Bleachers where users can gather in the metaverse to socialize and watch sports online
-<li>Create custom rendered content using BLENDER https://www.blender.org/download/ </li>
+The sun is always shining in the ArenaVerse, unless you chose to make it a night game of course.
+So with such a bright future where are we headed...<li>Create custom rendered content using BLENDER https://www.blender.org/download/ </li>

 <img width="957" alt="Screen Shot 2022-02-19 at 11 03 48 PM" src="https://user-images.githubusercontent.com/25784418/154830820-788c7ae9-33a2-4035-8996-53d3461f88dc.png">